A couple of weeks ago, Stephen and I headed out on a weekend adventure to Pigeon Forge, TN — a bustling little town full of amazing things to do.

 While visiting Pigeon Forge, we stayed at the Margaritaville Island Resort Hotel and Spa.
 It is nestled among The Island — basically a vivid city within a city.
 I've heard great things about the Island but never stayed there myself — until now.

-The hotel offers everything you need to stay there — including a kit to make your own margaritas right in the comfort of your own room.
+The hotel offers everything you need to stay there.
+They even have a make your own margaritas right in the comfort of your own room.

-I love that you can get food pretty much anywhere in the hotel — in the bar, out by the pool, or just a walk across the way to the Margaritaville Restaurant.
+I love that you can get food pretty much anywhere in the hotel.
+Find food in the bar, out by the pool, or just a walk across the way to the Margaritaville Restaurant.

-The rooms all have balconies that offer the ability to watch shoppers below or you can do like me, just listen to the music being played.
+The rooms all have balconies that offer the ability to watch shoppers below.
+You can listen to the music being played.

 Where to Eat

-There were so many great places to eat right by our hotel that we really did not have to drive off The Island very often.
+There were so many great places to eat right by our hotel.
+We didn't even have to drive off The Island very often.

 Paula Deen's Family Kitchen